 No, all personal visitation is non-contact.

-Professional visits include clergy, attorney, probation agents, social workers and counselors.
+The following titles are considered professional visitors: Attorneys, Probation & Parole Officers, Counselors, Social Workers, Teachers, Psychiatrists/PHD.
+These professional visitors will need to provide applicable credentials and photo ID to jail officers at check in.
 These visits are held in the visitation room through the glass & phone system.
 They are not recorded.
 You will be assigned a phone station.
 Once the inmate arrives to the phone station, the inmate will pick up their phone and dial “1, 2”.
 Your phone will display 3 white circles below the numbers – once that appears, pick up your phone and begin the conversation.
 If you have any paperwork for the inmate to sign inform the officer in central prior to the visit.
 Visiting hours are daily.
-The times are as the following:
+Professional visiting times are:

 In order for a clergy person to have a one on one visit with an inmate they will need to be pre-approved and attend an orientation meeting with jail administration or their designee.
 In order to process this information you will need to provide us with a photo I.D. and your Pastoral card from an accredited church.
 Jail Administration will notify you when and if you are approved.